Synival/qscript/README.md

 }
 ```

+## Implementation:

-To create this object, we'll need to:
+To create the object described above, we'll need to:

 1. create a scheme for our qscript world,
 2. instantiate a blank object,
 3. inject rlinks into the object's rlink chain, and
 4. update our world to finish our object.

-## Implementation:

 (from 'examples/objdump/main.c'):